Missouri Workers Compensation Specialists

 - total loss of sight in one eye (140 weeks)

-In instances of incomplete loses, the victim is entitled to benefits for a proportionate number of weeks.
+Victims are entitled to benefits for a proportionate number of weeks for total losses.
 For instance, a 50% loss of use of a foot is worth 75 weeks.
-You can access the full schedule via the website of the Missouri Division of Workers Compensation.
-The victim might get up to 40 weeks of benefits if the injury sustained led to disfigurement or mutilation, although it depends on how severe the injuries are.
+You can access the full schedule via the Missouri Division of Workers Compensation website.
+The victim might get up to 40 weeks of benefits if the injury sustained leads to disfigurement or mutilation, although it depends on how severe the injuries are.

 Missouri Workers Compensation Rates

-Once a year, the state sets Missouri workers’ compensation rates for the coming year.
-This information is typically released in June or July by the Missouri Division of Workers Compensation.
+Once a year, the state sets the rates for the coming year.
+The Missouri Division of Workers Compensation typically releases the information in June or July.

-The State Average Weekly Wage (SAWW) used to determine maximum workers’ compensation benefits for the fiscal year beginning July 1, 2018, and ending June 30, 2019, is $902.51.
-This SAWW produces the maximum weekly benefit rates for injury and illness occurring on or after July 1, 2018, as follows:
+According to the Missouri Department of Labor, the State Average Weekly Wage (S.A.W.W.) used to determine maximum workers’ compensation benefits for the fiscal year beginning July 1, 2022, and ending June 30, 2023, is $1,104.92.
+This S.A.W.W. produces the maximum weekly benefit rates for injury and illness occurring on or after July 1, 2022, as follows:

 Missouri Workers Compensation Forms

-Some of the key Missouri workers’ compensation forms you may need to file your claim or pursue your case are linked below.
-The full list of forms can be found on the Missouri Division of Workers Compensation’s website.
+Some key Missouri workers’ compensation forms you may need to file your claim or pursue your case are linked below.
+The complete list of forms can be found on the Missouri Division of Workers Compensation’s website.

 - Form to report an injury to your employer